In an effort

 I do some loops, and end out at the Darjeeling Himalayan Railroad or

 the Toy Train: A UNESCO World Heritage.
-I have a look at some of the cold
+I have a look at some of the coal

 fired locomotives, but can't be